Topics

 Is whole life versus term life insurance better for seniors?

 In general, the most common type of insurance policy for Canadian seniors is whole life insurance.
-They give seniors life assurance that they can leave something behind for loved ones, and plus gives them the benefit of cash value growth.
+They give seniors life assurance that they can leave something behind for loved ones, and plus give them the benefit of cash value growth.

-But, there is no hard-and-fast rule that whole life insurance is better for seniors in EVERY case.
+But, there is no hard-and-fast rule that whole life insurance is better for seniors in every case.
 The best policy for you really depends on your life and insurance needs.

 Which companies offer term life or whole life coverage?